Kristina01111000/Drws_site/README.md

 	-  want confirmation before i do it
 	- copy of weekly topic widget to sale page
 	- copy of documentary widget to documentary and sale page
+- see if nonmembers can be shuffled into a different page for sale